×

 Should I Get a Lawyer for a Child Support Hearing?

 It’s advisable to consult with a lawyer for child support cases, as we can help you gather evidence to support your case, organize financial records, and create a compelling case.
-Attorneys who are knowledgeable about Texas child support laws can advise you on the most effective course of action to help ensure a favorable outcome for your family.
+Attorneys who are knowledgeable about Georgia child support laws can advise you on the most effective course of action to help ensure a favorable outcome for your family.
 Most attorneys offer affordable consultations, and at Young Law Firm, your initial consultation is free.

 Attorney fees vary according to the complexity of the case, the lawyer’s experience level, and the hourly fees attorneys typically charge.
 During the initial consultation, your attorney will listen carefully to the details of your case, share their retainer fee, and disclose any other up-front charges.
 Prospective clients are never under any obligation to hire a child support lawyer, and attorneys will not begin working on a case until they are retained.